wdv4758h/pypy-extradoc/talk/pyconie2014/talk.rst

 Success stories
 ---------------

-    "Magnetic is the leader in online search retargeting, with a large, high volume, performance-critical platform written in Python. [...]
+    Magnetic is the leader in online search retargeting, with a large, high volume, performance-critical platform written in Python. [...]

-    The Magnetic bidders were ported from CPython to PyPy, yielding an overall 30% performance gain."
+    The Magnetic bidders were ported from CPython to PyPy, yielding an overall 30% performance gain.

 - Julian Berman